 Thinking of 5 things you are grateful for as you are falling asleep.
 Very cathartic.

 A comfortable environment: good bed; cool temperature; tidy, uncluttered room; dark.
+I like the low to mid 60 degree range the best.

 Consistent early bedtimes.